izabellaribeiro/IzabellaRibeiro/README.md

 ![Click](https://pa1.narvii.com/6495/7f60500f461f16ac44d132ac293e5a6caa937726_hq.gif)

-##### I am learning web development with a focus on Front-end and practicing these studies with the learning of JavaScript, HTML5, CSS and UX / UI.
-I am starting an increment of my studies with the ReactJS and React Native frameworks.
+##### I'm learning web development with a focus on Front-end and practicing these studies with the learning of JavaScript, HTML5, CSS and UX / UI.
+I'm starting an increment of my studies with the ReactJS and React Native frameworks.

 #### :heart: Welcome to my repository! :heart: